-Effective December 8, 2006, The Timken Company (Timken) sold Latrobe Steel Company (the Company).
+During 2006, The Timken Company closed its Standard Plant, the full-time hourly employees of which were represented by the United Auto Workers Local 1645.
 As a result of this transaction, all participants in the Plan terminated their employment with The Timken Company and the Plan will no longer have any new participants or contributions.
-However, The Timken Company, the Plan Administrator, will continue to sponsor the Plan for those participants who have elected not to transfer their accounts to another plan.
-The Plan is a defined contribution plan which covered hourly employees of the Company who were represented by the United Steelworkers of America (USWA).
-Employees of the Company became eligible to participate in the Plan upon completion of the eligibility requirements under the 2002 Insurance Agreement and upon completion of 1,000 hours of service within a twelve-month period.
+However, The Timken Company, the Plan administrator, will continue to sponsor the Plan for those participants who have elected not to transfer their accounts to another plan.
+The contributions reported in 2007 relate to retirements processed on January 1, 2007.
+The Plan is a defined contribution plan which covered full-time hourly employees of Timken US Corporation (the Company) who were represented by the United Auto Workers Local 1645.
+Employees of the Company became eligible to participate in the Plan on the first of the month coincident with or immediately following completion of one year of service (including service with The Torrington Company prior to The Timken Company s purchase of The Torrington Company).
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).